Pyroraptor: Classification

-Although Pyroraptor olympius has been shown to be a dromaeosaurid, in its initial description it was noted that due to the paucity of remains, not enough diagnostic features can be gathered to create a good comparison with other dromaeosaurids.
-This concern has been echoed by others, most notably in a 2012 phylogeny of paravia where Pyroraptor was found to wildly fluctuate in its position within Dromaeosauridae.
-Due to its status as a "wildcard taxa", Pyroraptor is known to create issues in phylogenies which are only fixed when it is pruned from the analysis.
+Although Pyroraptor olympius has been shown to be a dromaeosaurid, in its initial description it was noted that due to the paucity of the remains, not enough diagnostic features can be gathered to create a good comparison with other dromaeosaurids.
+This concern has been echoed by others, most notably in a 2012 phylogeny of paravians where Pyroraptor was found to wildly fluctuate in its position within Dromaeosauridae.
+Due to its status as a "wildcard taxon", Pyroraptor is known to create issues in phylogenies which are only fixed when it is pruned from the analysis.
 Hence, this taxon has rarely been used since in phylogenies, which causes difficulty in pinning its precise classification.

 Pyroraptor was included in a 2014 phylogeny of Microraptor, as with most trees including Pyroraptor, this caused a polytomy as seen in the cladogram below.
 This polytomy was also repeated in a phylogeny of Archaeopteryx from the same year.

 In the 2019 description of Hesperornithoides, a phylogeny tree found Pyroraptor to be an unenlagiine.
 The study noted that this is biostratigraphically and geographically consistent with Cretaceous Europe showing a trend of hosting typically Gondwanan species.